Jani Allan: 1980–1989: Sunday Times

 In 1980, Allan was employed by editor Tertius Myburgh to write a column for the Sunday Times, then the nation's biggest-circulating weekly newspaper.
 Later, in the main body of the Sunday Times newspaper, she also began publishing Radio Jani, her music reviews.
 She also had a nightly pop news spot on the David Gresham show on Springbok Radio.
 In 1986 she began publishing Jani Allan's Week in the main newspaper.
 She would report on parties hosted by South Africa's elite and continue to interview famous figures.

 A year later Allan was in Mauritius covering the Marlin fishing when the Helderberg South African Airways Flight 295 crashed east of the island.
 Allan and her colleague Geoff Allan were the first journalists at the airport.
 The Sunday Times published their joint report on the crash that killed everyone on board.

-She was voted "the most admired person in South Africa" in a Gallup poll commissioned by the Sunday Times in 1987.
+Allan was voted "the most admired person in South Africa" in a Gallup poll commissioned by the Sunday Times in 1987.
 Daily Maverick writer Marianne Thamm supports this view, describing Allan as "once the most influential writer and columnist in the country."

 In 1988, her bosses replaced Jani Allan's Week with "Face to Face", a profile column with greater focus on political subjects.
 As South Africa became increasingly isolated in the international community because of apartheid, she interviewed political players such as Eugène Terre'Blanche, Winnie Mandela, Denis Worrall, and Mangosuthu Buthelezi.